davinche/serviceworker-config-webpack-plugin/README.md

 ### Options

-- `entry`: the source for your serviceworker to inject variables into
+- `entry`: serviceworker source
-- `excludes`: any assets you want to exclude from thw `SW_ASSETS` object
+- `excludes`: array of glob patterns corresponding to files you want to exclude from `SW_ASSETS`
-- `publicPath`: a prefix for where your serviceworker will live in
+- `publicPath`: prefix to where your serviceworker will be output to
-- `inject`: an object where the top level fields are variables to be injected into your serviceworker
+- `inject`: an object where the top level fields are variables to be injected your serviceworker